mennlo/grappling-games/games/pinning/side-control-arm-triangle-setup.md

 ## Instructions
 1. Partners start with the top player in side control with established underhook and crossface
 2. Bottom player begins with only a single frame at the hip (no neck frame)
-3. Top player works to advance the underhook toward the shoulder line and transition to mount
+3. Top player works to advance the underhook toward the shoulder line
-4. From mount, top player works to establish the arm triangle or arm-in ezekiel
+4. Top player works to establish any head and arm control (arm triangle, darce, anaconda, or guillotine)
 5. Bottom player defends with the limited frames and looks to recover guard or reverse
 6. If bottom player successfully escapes or reverses, reset to starting position
 7. Complete a 3-minute round for each partner (6 minutes total)